Baxterminator/ros_switch/docs/install/index.md

     echo -e "# ROS Switch Installation\nsource $(readlink -f .)/setup.sh" >> $HOME/.zshrc
     ```

-Now you can open a new tab and the application should be installed.
+Now you can open a new terminal and the application should be installed.
 You can check it by running:

 ```shell
 rosswitch tools colors